james-s-roche/nyc-apartments/README.md

 This code is provided for educational purposes.
 Use responsibly and comply with website terms, `robots.txt`, and applicable laws.

 1) The api endpoint used is not listed in `robots.txt`, either allowed or disallowed.
-It seems likely that this is not intended to be scraped based on [this repo](https://github.com/purcelba/streeteasy_scrape) and the lack of a publically documented API.
+It seems likely that this is not intended to be scraped based on [this repo](https://github.com/purcelba/streeteasy_scrape) and the lack of a publicly documented API.

 2) This information is scraped and sold already [here](https://rapidapi.com/realestator/api/streeteasy-api) which seems to have no affiliation with StreetEasy.
-I have no intention of profitting off of this data or sharing it widely.
+I have no intention of profiting off of this data or sharing it widely.